TheWidlarzGroup/react-native-video-player/README.md

+# This library has just recently been moved to our organization and we're still working on the future strategy.
+Stay tuned!
+Until then use another video controls library!
+Reach out if you have any questions or need support.

 # Why do you use this library?

 I'd like to learn more about why people use this library over others.
 If you have the time, please leave a reaction at https://github.com/cornedor/react-native-video-player/discussions/166